RealAzer/EzAscended/README.md

 spawn(function()
     while task.wait(0) do
         pcall(function()
-            if _G.autocannon or _G.autocannonplr or _G.autocannonslow then
+            if _G.autocannon or _G.autocannonplr or _G.autocannonslow or _G.cannonnohaki then
                 repeat task.wait(0)
                     for i, v in pairs(game.workspace.ResourceHolder["Resources_" .. game.Players.LocalPlayer.UserId]:GetChildren()) do
                         if v.Name == "CannonBall" then